- Search The Registry

 *On this date in 1956, The African Party for the Independence of Guinea and Cape Verde (PAIGC) began.

 PAIGC is a political party in Guinea-Bissau.
-Formed initially to a peaceful campaign for independence from Portugal, the party turned to armed conflict in the 1960s.
+Formed initially as a peaceful campaign for independence from Portugal, the party turned to armed conflict in the 1960s.
 It was one of the belligerents in the Guinea-Bissau War of Independence.
-Towards the end of the war, the party established a socialist one-party state, which remained intact until the early 1990s.
+Towards the war's end, the party established a socialist one-party state, which remained intact until the early 1990s.

-After the military coup in Guinea-Bissau in 1980, it became the African Party for the Independence of Cape Verde.
-After achieving independence, the PAIGC was the sole legal, political party of Guinea-Bissau and Cape Verde.
+After the military coup in Guinea-Bissau 1980, it became the African Party for the Independence of Cape Verde.
+After achieving independence, the PAIGC was Guinea-Bissau and Cape Verde's sole legal political party.
 The PAIGC's seventh Ordinary Congress was held in Gabú in June 2008.
 After their president's death in January 2012, Carlos Gomes Júnior was nominated as the PAIGC candidate and advanced to the runoff alongside Iála.

 Still, a military coup in April prevented it from taking place.
 General elections were eventually held in 2014 and saw PAIGC candidate José Mário Vaz elected president.
 The party also retained its majority in the National People's Assembly, winning 57 of the 102 seats.